aiot-lab/Wi2SAR/README.md

 # Wi²SAR Project Website

-Landing page for the Wi²SAR (Wi-Fi-based Wilderness Search and Rescue) project.
+Landing page for the Wi²SAR (Drone-based Wireless System for Wilderness Search and Rescue) project.

 ## Overview

 This is the official website for Wi²SAR, a drone-based wireless system designed for wilderness search and rescue operations.
-The project leverages Wi-Fi technology for victim discovery and identification in challenging environments.
+The project leverages Wi-Fi technology for victim discovery and identification in challenging wilderness environments.

 ## Project Structure